 The Max and Neo Triple Handle wins the gold medal, hands down.
 Its three neoprene-lined handles give you multiple options for easy control over your dog while providing a comfortable grip.
 We found the middle handle unique to this leash and favored its placement to that of the handle closest to the dog, which was hard to reach without reining your dog in close (though useful in tight situations).
 The leash has reflective stitching to keep you and your dog visible to passing cars during evening walks, and a handy metal ring at the top of the leash to attach small accessories like poop bags.
 Finally, this model stood up well in our durability testing, showing minimal fraying when rubbed against a knife, no distress when firmly tugged on, and remaining functional after dragging.

 Due to the triple handle design and neoprene handle lining, it is important to note that this Max and Neo model is heavier in hand than other dog leashes we tested.
-Athough this is not a deterrent for our testers, it may not be the best choice for small dogs or those looking for a small, lightweight, or packable leash.
+Athough this is not a deterrent for our testers, folks with small dogs or those seeking a lightweight and packable leash may find this one too bulky.
 Medium to large-sized dogs will benefit most from this leash, especially if they are strong pullers.
-Overall, the Max and Neo should be considered by owners who don't mind the added weight of additional handles, as it provides excellent control and comfort during walks.
+Overall, the Max and Neo should be considered by owners who don't mind the added weight and bulk of additional handles, as it provides excellent control and comfort during walks.